 Dependents of F-1 students will be permitted to join you in the U.S. provided you demonstrate sufficient financial resources for their support.
 A spouse and dependent children of F-1 students hold F-2 status and may not work in the U.S. With respect to study, an F-2 spouse may not engage in full-time study, and part-time study is permitted only to the extent that it is avocational or recreational.

 This section provides you with an introduction to employment issues and options for international students in F-1 status.

-Curricular Practical Training (CPT) is an employment option available to F-1 students where the practical training employment is considered an integral part of the curriculum or academic program.
-According to the immigration regulations, this employment may be an internship, cooperative education job, a practicum, or any other work experience that is required for your degree, such as the seminary's Curricular Practical Training program, a required part of the M.Div. degree.
+Curricular Practical Training (CPT) is an employment option available to F-1 students in the M.Div. for which practical training is considered an integral part of program curriculum.
+According to the regulations, this training may be an internship, cooperative education job, a practicum, or any other work experience that is directly related to your degree program.

 To be eligible for CPT, you must: